mhahsler/arules/docs/measures.md

 # About this Document

-**Latest update:** January 10, 2024
+**Latest update:** September 6, 2026

-Please
-cite this document as **Michael Hahsler, A Probabilistic Comparison of Commonly Used Interest Measures for Association Rules, 2015, URL:
+Please cite this document as **Michael Hahsler, A Probabilistic Comparison of Commonly Used Interest Measures for Association Rules, 2015, URL:
 <https://mhahsler.github.io/arules/docs/measures>**